AndriiGrytsenko/uftp-spec-file/README.md

 5. Run `rpmbuild -ba --nodeps ~/rpmbuild/SPECS/uftp.spec` to build the RPM archive

 ## Little bit about the .spec file
 It provides two RPM packages:
 1. uftp-client
 2. uftp-server

-In first you can find client daemon and proxy, where in second server tool to send files. uftp_keymgt is provided by both packages.
+In first one you will be able to find client daemon and proxy, where in second one - server tool to send files. *uftp_keymgt* is provided by both packages.